 He doesn’t need any more gold, or frankincense, or myrrh.
 And there’s no nearby stable where you could find the baby Jesus lying in a feeding trough to take anything to him anyway.

 So what will you give Jesus for Christmas?
 What could you possibly give him that he doesn’t already have?

 What does Jesus want for Christmas?

 He doesn’t need any things.
-He needs your love and obedience.
+He needs your love, your loyalty, your obedience.

-It requires self-sacrifice of the human ego and opinions we hold so tightly to our chests.
+It requires self-sacrifice of the human ego and opinions we hold so tightly to our chests and in our hearts.
 It demands we let go of all the petty little fears and hurts, doubts and resentments, that pollute our memories.

 Maybe another way to ask the question is,

 What will you give up for Jesus this Christmas?

 Will you finally forgive Aunt Sophie for how she betrayed you nine years ago and give up your bitterness and desire for revenge?

 Will you forgive your mom and dad for the mistakes they made in raising you and let go of your resentment?